simonbesnard1/gedidb/doc/index.rst

         **Database Setup**
         ^^^

         Ready to set up your own GEDI database?
-This guide walks you through configuring a GEDI database with PostgreSQL and PostGIS.
+This guide walks you through configuring a GEDI database with [tile]DB.
 Basic knowledge of databases is recommended.

         +++